 At Annemount School, we aim to keep children safe by adopting the highest possible standards and taking all reasonable steps to protect children from harm.
 Safeguarding is defined for the purposes of this guidance as: protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
 The purpose of this Safeguarding Policy is to set a clear protocol of action and a framework for our responsibilities and legal duties in relation to each child's welfare.
+Children can be at risk of harm inside and outside of school, inside and outside the home, and online.
 The hope is to ensure a reliable and effective response in the event of any concern for a child's welfare, health and safety, and to support each child.
 We aim to put children's needs first at all times.
 We aim to develop a trusting and respectful relationship with the children in our care, so that they know they will be listened to.
 The welfare of the child is paramount.